 Cockatoos and some parrots can have tumors.
 The tumors can affect any of the organs of the Cockatoos.
 Rose-breasted Cockatoos are more likely to have this disease than other Cockatoo species.
 There are two types of tumors found in the Cockatoos.

 Sarcocytosis is a fatal disease caused in the Cockatoos and other parrot species by parasites.
 The lungs and airways of the bird get severely affected.
 The parasite can create cysts in the respiratory tracts, kidneys and muscles.
 These generally happen to birds who stay outdoors but can also happen to indoor birds.
 Giving antiprotozoal medicines or injections can help to deal with the primary parasite.
-To deal with the secondary symptoms of the disease like anemia, listlessness, regurgitation of water, the vet may give some other medications.
-Keeping your birds cage clean will help keep your Cockatoo from getting this disease.
+To deal with the secondary symptoms of the disease like anemia, listlessness, and regurgitation of water, the vet may give some other medications.
+Keeping your bird’s cage clean will help keep your Cockatoo from getting Avian Sarcocystosis.

 Bathing the Cockatoo is important to keep their feathers clean.
 They produce powdery coating from their feathers which is called powder down.
 It can make their feathers and the cage dirty.
 They should be given a bath or shower once every week with lukewarm water.
 The shower should not be strong and should always be without any soap.
 You can use a plant sprayer to spray the water on them.
 The feathers of the bird are water resistant but once they become wet it can take up to 2 hours for them to become dry.
 It is important that they be kept somewhere warm after getting wet to keep them healthy.